Full Chair Regulation of Labour

 - the capability to initiate and organise new research by identifying innovative research themes;

-- a documented excellence in research through publications in top international journals;
+- a documented excellence in research through publications in top international and/or national journals;

-- successful funding experience through competitive research grant applications and private funding;
+- successful funding experience through competitive research grant applications and/or private funding;

 - connection to an international network, and contacts necessary to initiate national and international partnerships;